BassT23/Proxmox/docs/configuration.md

 `REBOOT_IF_NEEDED` controls reboot handling for updates, not checks.
 Guest start/resume behavior is controlled separately for LXC and VM targets.
 `FREEBSD_UPDATES` enables or disables the writing FreeBSD/pfSense update path;
-it does not disable read-only checks. `IN_HEADLESS_MODE` selects unattended operation.
+it does not disable read-only checks. `IN_HEADLESS_MODE` is the persistent unattended policy.
+When it is `true`, scheduled and manually started update jobs use non-interactive APT/dpkg handling and do not create an input channel.
+When it is `false` (the default), interactive local host/LXC/SSH jobs may be attached through the existing job channel. `-s`/`--silent` remains a per-invocation headless override.
+QEMU Guest Agent updates remain non-interactive because `qm guest exec` does not provide a guest stdin channel.

 ## Snapshots and backups